 You’ll watch and learn as Kenneth criticizes his own sketches, constantly looking for a more original design, and then refining those designs even further: tweaking, pushing shapes, and adding form.
 This is a relatively easy stage and you’ll find it super satisfying!
 You’ll learn how to explore your character and how to make an informed decision about which one to use in your final image.

-Finally watch the 1h 30 min session of Kenneth choosing one of the thumbnails and developing the final sketch into a full color polished character –
+Finally watch the 1h 30 min session of Kenneth choosing one of the thumbnails and developing the final sketch into a full color polished character – The 3D Undead Pirate.
+Here, you will learn how to nail down your colors, backstory and overall design.
+As a bonus, you’ll also find out which brushes Kenneth uses.

 The goal is to paint up a “hero” pose which conveys personality and ties together all the design choices within the brief.
 A pose that sells the idea of who the character is, and making your client want to come back for more!
 Happy drawing!